FancyGrid/awesome-grid/README.md

 Grid solutions: grid, treegrid, pivot.
 * [JQWidgets](http://www.jqwidgets.com/) - jQuery based UI library with a full list of widgets.
 Grid solutions: grid, scheduler, treegrid.
 * [Sencha](http://sencha.com/) - The biggest JavaScript Framework.
 Robust API.
-It is the most serious market solution for developing  CRM/ERP systems. ue to it's large size it is used only for SP complex solutions.
+It is the most serious market solution for developing  CRM/ERP systems.
+Due to it's large size it is used only for SP complex solutions.
 No jQuery or AngularJS integrations.
 It has a material design theme since 6.2 version.
 There is a .NET version as an external product - [Ext.NET](http://ext.net/).
 Grid solutions: grid with all features, tree grid, pivot, calendar, spreadsheets, infinite.